brixtonpham/tcp-chat-socket/README.md

-# TCP Chat Application in C
+# TCP Chat Application

-A complete TCP-based chat application implementing all network programming concepts from the course.
-This project demonstrates socket programming, I/O multiplexing with `select()`, message framing, and client-server architecture in C.
+A complete TCP-based chat application with a modern web interface, implementing all network programming concepts from the course.
+This project demonstrates socket programming, I/O multiplexing with `select()`, message framing, and client-server architecture in C, plus a contemporary React web UI with real-time protocol visualization.

+**Latest Update**: The web client now features a redesigned UI with a **Server Logs Panel** - an educational tool that displays all protocol messages in real-time, making network programming concepts transparent and learnable.

 ## Features